 This nonprofit crowdfunding platform makes it easy to raise money for any classroom in need of funds.
 Public school teachers across the US use the site to create classroom project requests.
-Charity Navigator gives DonorsChoose a four-star rating, due in part to the site’s transparency and the amount of control given to each donor.

 Fees: Third-party payment processing charges of 1.5% represent the weighted average of fees across all payment methods used by donors.
 Credit card or PayPal donations include a fee of about 2.5%.
 The site charges no platform fee, as operating expenses are covered by voluntary donations to the nonprofit.

 GiveCampus partners with colleges to help students, alumni, parents, and faculty launch fundraisers for school-related projects.
 Funds raised go directly to the school itself.
 They also offer a volunteer management system.